Search-first prevention

 Day 03

-This is where many complainants say the script changes: repeated waiting messages, ticket loops, policy references, and no meaningful solution.
+This is where many complainants say the script changes: repeated waiting messages, ticket loops, policy references, store-credit offers, and no meaningful solution.
 Keep every email, ticket, and chat log.

 Day 04+